-The wedding: Because it's Colby's favorite season — and they got engaged then — the couple is planning a winter wedding for 250.
+Because it's Colby's favorite season — and they got engaged then — the couple is planning a winter wedding for 250.

 "We both have large families and wanted to make sure we included everyone we could," says John.
 He admits he's left most of the planning in his fiancée's hands, knowing that she would have stronger opinions on how she wanted everything.

 "A good venue, good music, good food and open bar," he says with a laugh.

 Colby did a lot of research for the wedding online.